-The Office of University Communication conveys the stories of CCU through videos, news releases and articles for the web, Coastal Carolina University Magazine and the Atheneum newsletter, social media channels, and other methods of dissemination.
+The Office of University Marketing and Communication conveys the stories of CCU through videos, news releases and articles for the web, Coastal Carolina University Magazine and the Atheneum newsletter, social media channels, and other methods of dissemination.

 Stories can feature profiles of faculty, staff, students and alumni or communicate about accomplishments, achievements, research, community service or other newsworthy topics of interest.
-Please contact Martha Hunn, associate vice president, Office of University Communication, at email@example.com or 843-349-2962 to provide information about story ideas or email firstname.lastname@example.org.
+Please contact Martha Hunn, associate vice president, Office of University Marketing and Communication, at email@example.com or 843-349-2962 to provide information about story ideas or email firstname.lastname@example.org.

 “Coastal Now” is the University’s online newsroom located at coastal.edu/coastal-now, providing an array of opportunities for learning about CCU news.
 The Coastal Now online newsroom displays links to the Coastal Now TV show, official CCU social media, resources for journalists, the CCU Magazine and Atheneum Newsletter, news releases, and CCU in the News (showcasing highlights of news coverage about CCU).

 For more information, please contact Martha Hunn at email@example.com or 843-349-2962.

 Published twice a year, the Coastal Carolina University Magazine features timely and interesting stories on a wide range of topics relating to the people, events and culture of CCU.
 Stories in the publication are written and designed to inform and engage the University’s primary stakeholders, including alumni, students, faculty, staff, donors and friends of the University, as well as the regional communities served by the institution.